ISSN 2410-7751 (Print)

 Keywords: energy drink, rats, blood, Cu, Fe, сeruloplasmin, transferrin saturation.

-© Palladin Institute of Biochemistry of National Academy of Sciences of Ukraine, 2025
+© Palladin Institute of Biochemistry of the National Academy of Sciences of Ukraine, 2025